SMB116/SMB116.GITHUB.IO/index.md

 <img src="images/Dominica's Financial Journey Funds, Debts, and Resilience Projects.png?raw=true"/>

 ---
 This SQL project is a personal exploration of Dominica's relationship with the World Bank using live data.
 With a strong desire to visit the island, I feel a special connection knowing that my dad's mother is originally from Dominica.
-Researching Dominica has allowed me to delve deeper into my roots, making the connection to my dad's native heritage even more profound.
-Throughout the research, I explored the number of transactions, the total amount of money received, the funds repaid, the current debt owed, and identified the most expensive projects, uncovering their focus and significance.
-Despite not having the chance to visit together, I dedicate this project to him, holding his memory close to my heart.
+The data, sourced directly from the World Bank website and stored in the cloud, underwent SQL queries using CSVFiddle.io.
+This research allowed me to delve deeper into my roots, making the connection to my dad's native heritage even more profound.
+Throughout the project, I delved into the number of transactions, the total amount of money received, the funds repaid, the current debt owed, and identified the most expensive projects, uncovering their focus and significance.
+Using PowerPoint, I highlighted the key findings and dedicated this project to my father, cherishing his memory in this endeavor.

 ---
 #### [Call Center Dashboard](https://app.powerbi.com/view?r=eyJrIjoiMDA4ZGY2MGItZmFhNy00ZTYxLThjMzQtZDNmYjFjZGFiNDNlIiwidCI6ImRmODY3OWNkLWE4MGUtNDVkOC05OWFjLWM4M2VkN2ZmOTVhMCJ9)